Therapy in Northfield Minnesota

 - or -

-ONLINE therapy anywhere in Minnesota
+ONLINE therapy throughout the state of Minnesota

 Welcome to Northfield Dynamic Therapy!

 Our therapists specialize in college student mental health, and have expertise with anxiety concerns (panic attacks, generalized anxiety, social anxieties, obsessive-compulsive tendencies, specific phobias) and depression concerns.
 We also help clients with psychological suffering that is exacerbated by self-criticism, shame, or perfectionism.